elloza/academic-kickstart-netlify-cms/README.md

 2. Enable Identity service and Git Gateway

-3. Acess to your new site admin page with /admin
+3. Access  to your new site admin page with /admin

 4. In this section you can start editing your site